poulenc1899/private-agenda.com/about.md

 Never shying away from the tensions that underpin the club culture their music inhabits, they’ve also never shied away from narrating their own stories.

 {: normal-para}
-Read of the stories behind our releases in [Discography](https://private-agenda.com/discography/ "Discography")
+Read of the stories behind our releases in [Discography](https://private-agenda.com/discography/ "Discography").